top of page

 Can you already talk about upcoming guitars?

 We don't have any confirmed information yet.
 But we do have things that we're working on.
 And last year, we revamped the entire lineup with the NX offering which has some new enhancements in terms of usability and ergonomics, but also visual.
-So we'll be certainly continuing that journe.
+So we'll be certainly continuing that journey.
 We have some innovations that we're working on, which will be unveiled eventually!

 More Guitar Summit interviews coming soon.